gorbit99/codewindow.nvim/README.md

   exclude_filetypes = {}, -- Choose certain filetypes to not show minimap on
   z_index = 1, -- The z-index the floating window will be on
-  max_minimap_height = nil, -- The maximum height the minimap can take (including borders) }
+  max_minimap_height = nil, -- The maximum height the minimap can take (including borders) active_in_terminals = false, -- Should the minimap activate for terminal buffers }
 ```
+config changes get merged in with defaults, so defining every config option is unnecessary (and probably error prone).

 The default keybindings are as follows:
 ```